Becoming a Certified Retailer

 - Will online purchasing with SNAP be an option in the future?

 Massachusetts recently received USDA approval and launched this option.
-In the initial implementation phase of the pilot, only Amazon and Walmart have federal authorization to participate in Massachusetts.
+See retailers with federal authorization to participate in Massachusetts here.
 Retailers interested in applying to join the pilot can find more information here.

 We encourage retailers to expand delivery/curbside pickup/CSA models as an alternative to online ordering.
 See curbside pickup and delivery section below for more information.

 Curbside Pickup and Delivery